railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Edit `config/routes.rb` and add a `resources "entries"` line somewhere inside the `Diary::Application.routes.draw` block.
 Run `rake routes` again: notice how now your application has all kinds of new routes.

+{% coach %}
-__COACH__: Explain how Rails’ route resources work and how they make URLs spring to existence and map to controller actions by default.
+Explain how Rails’ route resources work and how they make URLs spring to existence and map to controller actions by default.
+{% endcoach %}

 ### A view of all the entries